 Trisha Shattuck is an artist living in Northern Michigan, working primarily with oil on canvas, though tending towards the inclusion of mixed media.
 Coloration and a blend of figurative and abstraction describe Trisha's current work.
 Reveling in the incidental occurrence as if it was an act of God, Trisha treats Art as a meditation and a communing, where a dialog with the canvas occurs.

-“The concepts of balance and duality intrigue me.
+The concepts of balance and duality intrigue me.
 Balancing opposites is integral to my art and existence: Controlled verses loose application, hard edges meet blended and soft edges, dark and menacing mixed with light and hopeful.

-“I love the challenge of figurative visions within my work.
+I love the challenge of figurative visions within my work.
 The wandering shadow as it falls upon the human form captivates me.
 Figures become the players that I set in action upon the stage of the canvas.
 My artwork becomes a theater of the mind.

 Cave painting masters mixed fat and charcoal and applied it to stone.
 I sense a link to that primitive side within myself.
 I hold that which is primitive in high esteem and seek to emulate, least I loose what I knew as a child about self-expression.

 My finished art must have visual interest, lead the eye, suggest movement, appear harmonious, provide visual texture and maintain a verve when viewed; suggestive of a mystery that can’t be revealed in a moments’ glance.
-It should be expressive of my meditations at that time, yet evocative of the viewer’s reminiscence.”
+It should be expressive of my meditations at that time, yet evocative of the viewer’s reminiscence.

 Distractions and temptations are everywhere and I try to limit them.
 I enjoy silence, though when I take a break, I play music and sing to my art.
 I believe the painting’s spirit enjoys music.